PhD in Counseling

 Our Mission

-The mission of the doctoral program in counseling at George Washington University incorporates and builds on the mission of the GW Graduate Programs in Counseling.
+The mission of the doctoral program in counseling at the George Washington University incorporates and builds on the mission of the GSEHD Graduate Programs in Counseling.
 Building on research, theory and practice of master’s level counselors, the Ph.D. program in counseling prepares educators, leaders, and researchers within the scholar-practitioner model.

 Program Objectives: